< IN BELIEF IS POWER

 The title of the book is borrowed from an inscription from a small chapel in the border area, built in honor of St. Marina: “In faith is power”.
 I have changed it to “In belief is power” in order to address the relationship of belief not only with religion, but also with different political and economic systems, as well as the consequences of these relationships.

-This project will be realised with financial support from the Mondriaan Fund
+The publication has been made possible with financial support from the Mondriaan Fund